-Although taste is subjective, we recommend one shrimp type that everyone should absolutely try if they want to taste the full potential of shrimp.
+Some common types of shrimp include white shrimp, pink shrimp, brown shrimp and rock shrimp.
 The spot shrimp is one of the most delicious, juicy, and rich shrimp types, and is often considered the tastiest of them all.

 Shrimp is one of the most highly eaten and savored seafood worldwide.
 These crustaceans with curved, puny bodies and tails taste delicious.
 Whether battered and fried, baked, steamed or prepared for grilling and topped with sauces (think of the popular shrimp cocktail!) – meaty shrimps give you a rich taste of the ocean.